couchbase/cbft/docs/api-ref.md

 supported source types:

-* advanced/nil - a nil data source has no data; used for index aliases and testing
+* couchbase: a Couchbase Server bucket will be the data source
-* general/couchbase - a Couchbase Server bucket will be the data source
+* nil: a nil data source has no data; used for index aliases and testing

 **param: sourceUUID**: optional, string, form parameter